zuozhenggh/learning-library/data-management-library/big-data/load-balancer/load-balancer/load-balancer.md

     ```
     PS C:\Users\MYHOME\> <copy>ssh -i <private-ssh-key> opc@<first-util-node-ip></copy>
     ```
   For example, if you're working from `C:\Users\MYHOME`, your private key file `my-ssh-key` is in `C:\Users\MYHOME\bds\ssh`, and the accessible IP address of the first utility node of your cluster is `10.2.0.101`, enter:

     ```
     PS C:\Users\MYHOME\> <copy>ssh -i ./bds/ssh/my-ssh-key opc@10.2.0.101</copy>
     Last login: Tue Nov 10 17:59:41 2020 from some-host
     [opc@myclustun0 ~]$
     ```

 Notice that the name of the first cluster is shown in the Linux prompt.
-In the example, it's `myclustun0`.
+In the example above, it's `myclustun0`.

 3. At the Linux prompt, list the contents of the ``/opt/cloudera/security/x509/``, which is the directory that contains the SSL files on the node.
 For example: